dotnet/efcore/README.md

 ## Weekly status updates

-See [Weekly status updates](https://github.com/aspnet/EntityFrameworkCore/issues/15403) to keep up-to-date on what is happening in the world of EF Core.
+See the [weekly status updates issue](https://github.com/aspnet/EntityFrameworkCore/issues/15403) to keep up-to-date on what is happening in the world of EF Core.

 ## Database Providers